bastibl/gr-ieee802-11/README.md

 As a first step I recommend to test the ```wifi_loopback.grc``` flow graph.
 This flow graph does not need any hardware and allows you to ensure that the software part is installed correctly.
 So open the flow graph and run it.
-If everything works as intended you should see some decoded 'Hello World' packets in the console.
+If everything works as intended you should see some decoded packets on the console.

 ## Troubleshooting